tum-ewk/ficus/README.md

 ## Get started

-Once installation is complete, download or clone this repository to a diurcetory of your choice.
+Once installation is complete, download or clone this repository to a dircetory of your choice.

 ### Run from Excel
 1. Run `ficus.py` (by double clicking or within ipython).
 Continue with `y`.
 This will copy the `ficus.py` to `..\Lib\site-package` folder so python can find it and install pyomo if not yet installed.
-2. Open the `example_fromexcel.xlsm` and push the `RUN OPTIMISATION` Button in the `RUN` Sheet.
+2. Open the `example_fromexcel.xlsm`, choose a solver and push the `RUN OPTIMISATION` Button in the `RUN` Sheet.

 About a minute later the result figures should show up and the subfolder `result` should contain plots and a result file.